Our Philosophy Statement

 Our Centre will work with the children to develop those skills necessary for a successful start to formal schooling.
 The learning activities will be guided by the Early Stage One outcomes of the New South Wales Curriculum.
 They will develop:

-In addition to the academics, the physical, emotional and social skills of the child will be developed.
+In addition to academics, the child’s physical, emotional and social skills will be developed.

 Early Intervention and School Readiness (EISR)